Macri-man/2DGame/README.md

 The cannon ball's speed is determined by a variable on the turret.
 The bullets can either go through the ground or hit the ground.
 This was to differentiate the Big and Small Turrets as well as provide variance in the challenges the player faces.
 The Big Turret has bigger cannon balls and the tiny turrets have smaller cannon balls.
 This also increases the difficulty since the bigger cannon balls have more area to hit the player.
 The speed of the cannon ball is determined by the cannon.

 ### Shuriken
 The shurikens speed is determined by the enemy.
-The shuriken with move at the player.
+The shuriken with move at the player not affected by gravity.
 If the shuriken hits the player the player dies.

 ### Rock
-The rock is effected by gravity.
+The rock is affected by gravity.
 The player has to angle the throw so the rock can move toward the enemy.
 The rock does 1 damage / removes one health from the enemy.

-## Menus

-### Main Menu
-The main menu has to splash screen an a option to see the how to play screen as well as an option to quit the game.
-### How to Play
+## How to Play
-The how to play screen just shows a screen for playing the game.
+The how to play screen just shows a screen for playing the game with illustration to show what the buttons are doing.
 Then there are button to go back to title screen, play game or quit game.
-### Pause Menu
-The pause menu can be accessed by pressing escape.
-The pause menu allows the player to display the how to play screen.
-Also, resuming the game and quitting the game.
+There is also a button in the pause menu to get to the how to play screen.
-### Complete Level Menu
-The complete level menu shows whe the player reaches the last checkpoint of the level.

 ## Sounds